K-6th Music and Art; Drama

 Registrar, The Comenius School

 Sherri Chapman graduated from Youngstown State University with a degree in applied science.
-She is a returning FCS faculty member who used to teach English and Latin here.
+She is a returning FCS faculty member who previously taught English and Latin.
 She also helped establish the Academy of the Arts at LifePoint Church in Smyrna, Tennessee, and has taught at West Harpeth Christian Tutorial in Franklin.

 Kindergarten – 1st Grade